Zum Inhalt springen

 Track other onsite campaigns

 To measure the success of other website functions in addition to the internal search, you can add suitable onsite campaign parameters to the corresponding internal links.
-The easiest way to create the corresponding links is to use the onsite campaign link generator.
+The corresponding links are easiest to create in the onsite campaign link generator.
 You can find the campaign link generator here: Configuration → Campaign links.

 In the link generator, switch to Internal campaign URLs, where you can enter the target URL and the names for the onsite campaign and the onsite medium.
 Then click on Generate link to get the complete link.
 You can then copy it to the clipboard and save it in the link list.